George Brown (cricketer, born 1887): Early life and cricket career

-In the 1914 season, which was truncated in August by the outbreak of the First World War, he scored 890 runs at an average of 18.54 from 30 matches, but did not manage to score a century.
-With the ball, he took 54 wickets at an average of 27.85, but did not achieve any five wicket hauls.
-With the MCC President Francis Lacey confirming the cessation of cricket during the war, first-class cricket in England was suspended until 1919.
-Unlike many of his peers, Brown would not immedidately sign up for service in the war, but would be conscripted in 1917, though he would not see action.
+In the 1914 season, which was truncated in August by the outbreak of the First World War, he scored 890 runs at an average of 18.54 from 30 matches, but did not score a century.
+He also took 54 wickets at an average of 27.85, but did not achieve any five-wicket hauls.
+The MCC President Francis Lacey confirmed the cessation of cricket during the war, and first-class cricket in England remained suspended until 1919.
+Unlike many of his peers, Brown did not immediately enlist.
+In February 1915, he was made superintendent of a recreation hall built near Southampton Docks which had been furnished by Hampshire County Cricket Club and was to be used by troops.
+He enlisted in the British Army in January 1916 and joined the Labour Corps in 1917, though he did not see action.
+He was discharged in August 1918, on account of rheumatism, receiving the Silver War Badge.